knitting

 Knitting Yarn Stash Busters

-The Sirdar Loopa is a fast way to use up left over balls of yarn.
+The Sirdar Loopa is a fast way to use up left over balls of yarn, especially novelty yarn.
 You can produce a sumptuous boa style scarf in just a few hours.

 Team a bulky yarn with a glamorous novelty yarn or just look through your stash and let your imagination run riot.